-However, It has a lot to offer as this ancient market town has history, old limestone buildings and narrow lanes.
+However, it has a lot to offer as this ancient market town has history, old limestone buildings and narrow lanes.

 The Market Square is bordered on three sides by pretty cottages and shops.

-Additionally, the fourth side opens out onto green lawns and trees leading up to the 19th-century church of St Thomas.
+Additionally, the fourth side opens out onto green lawns and trees, leading up to the 19th-century church of St Thomas.

-The town has always been stop-off point on the A6 for vehicles on their way to the Lake District.
+The town has always been a stop-off point on the A6 for vehicles on their way to the Lake District.
 The Cross Keys Hotel was once a main stagecoach inn.

-A little known fact is the traffic lights on the junction had the first traffic lights in Westmorland in 1938.
+A little known fact is the traffic lights on the junction here had the first traffic lights in Westmorland in 1938.

-Additionally, just out of the town up on St Anthony’s Hill is a round grey tower believed to be an early 19th century folly.
+Additionally, just out of the town up on St Anthony’s Hill, is a round grey tower believed to be an early 19th-century folly.